- Simple Report

-There are 8 studies in the database on essential amino acids; the confidence rating is 36.
+There are 8 studies in the database on essential amino acids; the research rating is 36.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for essential amino acids as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for essential amino acids as a whole; there are also individual ratings for the claims below.

 |maintain muscle mass during weight loss|